0xPolygon/polygon-cli/doc/polycli_loadtest.md

 The `--mode` flag is important for this command.

-- `t` will only perform transfers to the `--to-address`.
-This is a fast and common operation.
+- `t`/`transaction` will perform ETH transfers.
+This is the simplest and cheapest transaction that can be performed.
-- `d` will deploy the load testing contract over and over again.
+- `d`/`deploy` will deploy the load testing contract over and over again.
-- `c` will call random functions in our load test contract.
-- `f` will call a specific function on the load test contract.
-The function is specified using the `-f` flag
+- `c`/`call` will call random opcodes in our load test contract.
+The random function that is called will be repeatedly called in a loop based on the number of iterations from the `iterations` flag
+- `f`/`function` works the same way as `call` mode but instead of calling random op codes, the opcode can be specified with the `-f` flag.
+If you want to call `LOG4` you would pass `-f 164` which is the opcode for `LOG4`.
-- `2` will run an ERC20 transfer test.
-It starts out by minting a large amount of an ERC20 contract then transferring it in small amounts.
+- `2`/`erc20` will run an ERC20 transfer test.
+The process initializes by minting a large amount of tokens then transferring it in small amounts.
+Each transaction is a single transfer.
-- `7` will run an ERC721 test which will mint an NFT over and over again.
+- `7`/`erc721` will run an ERC721 mint test which will mint an NFT over and over again.
+The `iterations` flag here can be used to control if we are mint 1 NFT or many.
-- `i` will call the increment function repeatedly on the load test contract.
+- `i`/`inc`/`increment` will call the increment function repeatedly on the load test contract.
 It's a minimal example of a contract call that will require an update to a contract's storage.
-- `r` will call any of th eother modes randomly.
-- `s` is used to store random data in large amounts.
+- `s`/`store` is used to store random data in the smart contract storage.
+The amount of data stored per transaction is controlled with the `byte-count` flag.
-- `l` will call a smart contract function that runs as long as it can, based on the block limit.
+- `P`/`precompiles` will randomly call the commonly implemented precompiled functions.
+This functions the same way as `call` mode except it's hitting precompiles rather than opcodes.
+- `p`/`precompile` will call a specific precompile in a loop.
+This works the same way as `function` mode except rather than specifying an opcode, you're specifying a precompile.
+E.g to call `ECRECOVER` you would pass `-f 1` because it's the contract at address `0x01`
+- `R`/`recall` will attempt to replay all of the transactions from the previous blocks.
+You can use `--recall-blocks` to specify how many previous blocks should be used to seed transaction history.
+It's expected that many of the transactions in this mode would fail.
+- `r`/`random` will call any of the other modes randomly.
+This mode shouldn't be used in combination with other modes.
+Ideally this is a good way to generate a lot of random activity on a test network.
+- `rpc` is a unique mode that won't just simulate transactions, it will simulate RPC traffic (e.g. calls to get transaction receipt or filter logs).
+This is meant to stress test RPC servers rather than full blockchain networks.
+The approach is similar to `recall` mode where we'll fetch some recent blocks and then use that data to generate a variety of calls to the RPC server.

 The default private key is: `42b6e34dc21598a807dc19d7784c71b2a7a01f6480dc6f58258f78e539f1a1fa`.
 We can use `wallet inspect` to get more information about this address, in particular its `ETHAddress` if you want to check balance or pre-mine value for this particular account.